y-kuzminov/y-kuzminov.github.io/qa-manual/02-mobile-idle-game/03-test-cases.md

 2. Wait for the next train
 3. Observe NPCs and income

-**Expected Result:**
+Expected Result:
-Train arrives after the defined interval and brings NPCs that can generate income.
+- Train arrives after the defined interval
+- NPCs appear from the train
+- NPCs can generate income after reaching cash desks

 ---